MaterializeInc/materialize/doc/user/content/manage/dbt/_index.md

 testing during the development of your dbt models, and later in production to trigger **real-time alerts** downstream.

-1. To configure your project for continuous testing, add a `tests` property to `dbt_project.yml` with the `store_failures` configuration:
+1. To configure your project for continuous testing, add a `data_tests` property to `dbt_project.yml` with the `store_failures` configuration:

     ```yaml
-    tests:
+    data_tests:
       dbt_project.name:
         models:
           +store_failures: true